 The choice of accommodation is vast, which is not surprising considering how large the island is.
 You will be able to find anything from luxury private villas, right down to budget beach huts and everything imaginable in-between to suit your needs and budget.

 The most popular areas are on the West coast of Koh Chang is White Sand beach and Lonely beach.
 White Sand beach is the most popular on the island and so attracts the highest amount of tourists.
-Found towards the north of the island, here you will find some of the islands best resorts such as KC Grande Resort, on offer alongside some mid-range and budget accommodation like Cookies Hotel.
+Found towards the north of the island, here you will find some of the islands best resorts such as KC Grande Resort, on offer alongside some good mid-range beachfront accommodation such as the popular Cookies Hotel.

 Lonely beach can be found heading towards the south of the island.
 This is also where you will find the majority of backpackers, attracted to the many budget accommodation options and daily parties during the high season.
 Some of the better places are Nature Beach Resort, Warapura Resort and Oasis Bungalows.